What does the voluntary sector mean?

 - The general public is probably more familiar with the term charity sector, but it only includes registered charities and fails to capture any other organisational form.

 - This issue of definition has been a challenge for some time and is unlikely to go away.
-In years to come, the use of different terms will continue to be the object of discussion and debate, and to reflect changes in the practice and policy context.
+In years to come, the use of different terms will continue to be the subject of discussion and debate, and to reflect changes in the practice and policy context.

 Our working definition